Tope19/nestjs-api-boilerplate/README.md

 5. The upcoming version will include full authentication procedures, which will help to cut down on development time.

-6. You are more than welcome to contribute to the application.

 ***
-Cheers
+You are more than welcome to contribute to the application1 Cheers
-### Tope Olotu
+### Tope